Scorpio861104/Vfide/USER-GUIDE.md

 **A:** If you set up guardians, they can recover your vault to a new address after majority approval + 30-day delay.
 If you set next-of-kin without guardians, they recover instantly.

 ### **Q: Why do I pay transfer fees but merchants don't?**
-**A:** VFIDE transfer fees (2-4.5%) are deflationary burns that reduce supply.
+**A:** VFIDE transfer fees (0.25-5% based on ProofScore) are deflationary burns that reduce supply.
 Merchant payment processing is 0% to compete with credit cards (2-3% fees).
 Two different operations.

 ### **Q: How do I increase my ProofScore?**
 **A:** Complete transactions, get endorsed by high-score users, participate in governance, stay active, and avoid disputes.

 ### **Q: Can I sell my VFIDE?**
-**A:** Yes, but commitment periods have early exit penalties:
+**A:** Yes, but commitment periods have restrictions:
-- Sentinel (30 days): 10% penalty
+- Founding tier (180-day lock): Only 10% unlocked immediately
-- Guardian (180 days): 15% penalty
+- Oath tier (90-day lock): Only 20% unlocked immediately
-- Validator (365 days): 20% penalty
+- Public tier (no lock): 100% unlocked immediately

 After commitment period ends, transfer freely.